pingcap/tiflow/docs/design/2022-03-16-ticdc-leveldb-sorter.md

 #### Compatibility with other features/components

-Should be compactiable with other features.
+Should be compatible with other features.

 #### Upgrade Downgrade Compatibility